Release 17 – What’s All the Fuss About?

 3) at the remote side supporting backhauling of 5G services establishing a remote cell.

-We are working with suppliers of LTE and 5G Core Network, but unfortunately we have no insight into the complexity of integrating a Cellular Core into a Satellite Core.
+We are working with suppliers of LTE and 5G Core Network, but unfortunately we have no insight into the complexity of integrating a cellular core into a satellite core.

 There are already existing satellite core networks build on 3G and 4G cell core networks offering mobile data services.

-Question 1: We see two issues with the use of transparent mode in NGSO systems.
+We see two issues with the use of transparent mode in NGSO systems.
 1) As the satellites are only visible from both ground station and user terminals in a relatively short time period it is only possible to obtain service in smaller time intervals.
 2) Since ground stations must be located in the same satellite footprint as the user terminals there will be large parts of the earth surface like the oceans where is not possible to obtain services.